 - Ingest and index user event data into Elasticsearch by using the Elasticsearch Spark connector.

 - Load event data into Spark DataFrames and use Spark’s machine learning library (MLlib) to train a collaborative filtering recommender model.

 - Export the trained model into Elasticsearch.

-- Using a custom Elasticsearch plugin, compute personalized user and similar item recommendations and combine recommendations with search and content filtering.
+- Using a script score query in Elasticsearch, compute similar item and personalized user recommendations and combine recommendations with search and content filtering.

 - Load the movie dataset into Spark.

 - Use Spark DataFrame operations to clean up the dataset and load it into Elasticsearch.